bc-computing/gus-automation/README.md

    1. The directory is named after the current time to distnguish it from the result folders of other experiments.
    2. This directory will contain the output from each server and client machine.

-In each server and client machine,
+From the control machine, ssh to each server and client machine.
+Then
 1. Create a result folder (with the same timestamp) to store its own results.
 2. Create a folder to store binaries.
 3. Download the binaries from the control machine.